Permutation twisted cohomology, remixed: Introduction

-This remarkable fact, along with a colimit theorem \cite[Theorem 11.10]{BG25} reducing to the case of $G$ elementary abelian \'a la Quillen stratification, completes the description of $\Spc(\catK(G))$ as a topological space, and as a Dirac scheme in the sense of \cite{HP23}.
-As a set, $\Spc(\catK(G)) \cong \bigsqcup_{H \in s_p(G)/G} \Spc(\on{D}_b(kG))$ (\cite[Theorem 7.16]{BG25}); we set $V_{G} := \Spc(\on{D}_b(kG))$.
-Hausmann and Schwede further considered the twisted cohomology ring for elementary abelian $2$-groups \cite{HS25} (in the Mackey functor setting), which they entitled ``Representation-graded Bredon homology.''
+Hausmann--Schwede have further considered the twisted cohomology ring for elementary abelian $2$-groups in the context of Mackey functors \cite{HS25}.
 The authors determined a minimal generating set and proved that for $p = 2$, $\tH(E)$ is nilpotent-free.

-Separately, the author deduced the Picard group of $\catK(G)$, i.e. the group of endotrivials, in a sequence of papers \cite{M24a, M24b, M24c}.
-Significant parts of the classification were also completed by Bachmann in his dissertation \cite{Bac16} in the context of Artin motives.
-When $G$ is a finite $p$-group, morally the endotrivials arise from Bredon homology of representation spheres, and therefore have additional topological structure.
-This was also observed by Yal\c{c}in in the context of $G$-Moore spaces \cite{Y16}, where an analogous classification result was determined.
-Therefore, one obtains a canonical $\Z$-basis of $\Pic(\catK(G))$ associated to real representations modulo Adams operations.
-Interestingly, for elementary abelian $p$-groups, this basis corresponds exactly to the endotrivials used by Balmer-Gallauer in their twisted cohomology ring.
-The natural question for one to ask is:

-\begin{question*} Can we recover the Balmer spectrum $\Spc(\catK(G))$ by further twisting (or if you will, re-mixing) $\tH(G)$ by the endotrivial complexes arising (up to shifts) from representation spheres? \end{question*}

-We consider twisting by shifts of complexes coming from genuine $\R G$-modules as opposed to virtual representations, as if we were to twist by all endotrivials, the graded ring becomes unmanageably large (c.f. \cite[Remark 12.24]{BG25}).
-The analogous comparison to make here is that the group cohomology ring $\on{H}^\sbull(G;k)$ is noetherian and recovers the Balmer spectrum of the derived category $\on{D}_b(kG)$, whereas the Tate cohomology ring is too large.
-We call such endotrivials \textit{effective}, and their corresponding h-mark homomorphisms are monotonically decreasing superclass functions.
-Similarly, Hausmann-Schwede call the corresponding ``quadrant'' of twisted cohomology associated to twists by effective endotrivials the \textit{effective cone}.
+Interestingly, for elementary abelian $p$-groups, the endotrivials involved in the construction of twisted cohomology are precisely the effective endotrivials we've considered, motivating our following `remixed' construction.

+\begin{definition*}[\Cref{def:twistedcohomology}] Let $G$ be a $p$-group.
 Denote the subset of the canonical $\Z$-basis of $\Pic(\catK(G))$ arising from \textit{nontrivial} irreducible real representations of $G$ by $\calB(G)$.
-Let $\N^{\calB(G)} = \{q\colon \calB(G) \to \N\}$ be the \textit{monoid of twists}, i.e. tuples of non-negative integers indexed by the set $\calB(G)$.
-The monoid of twists is equivalently nothing more than the submonoid of $\Pic(\catK(G))$ generated by $\calB(G)$.
-Then the $(\Z\times \N^{\calB(G)})$-graded ring is the (re-)\textit{twisted cohomology ring}; see Definition \ref{def:twistedcohomology}.
-We note that only \textit{non-positive} shifts $s \leq 0$ play a nontrivial role.
+Let $\N^{\calB(G)} = \{q\colon \calB(G) \to \N\}$ be the \textit{monoid of twists}, i.e., tuples of non-negative integers indexed by the set $\calB(G)$.
+Then the $(\Z\times \N^{\calB(G)})$-graded ring is the \emph{(remixed) twisted cohomology ring}. \end{definition*}

-We take the first steps towards answering this question for finite $p$-groups by proving injectivity of the comparison map.
-The $p$-group case is perhaps the most fundamental: given a finite group $G$ with $p$-Sylow $S$, one can determine $\Spc(\catK(G))$ from $\Spc(\catK(S))$ via restriction.